ShepherdJerred-homework/photo-editor/README.md

 ### Extra credit
 * Splitter control
 * Show images as they are loading
+* Add a "Save As..." button to the edit window
+* Maintain the JPEG's aspect ratio while manipulating the form

 ### Contributions
 Jerred Shepherd (50%)
 * Main form code
 * About form
 * Edit form layout
+* Bonus #1 and #3

 Alec Watson (50%)
 * Main form layout
+* Edit Form Code
+* Transformation Progress Form layout and code
+* Bonus #4 and #5

 Screenshot
 ![Screenshot of the application](https://i.imgur.com/VzhHM5C.png)